Welcome to the Precision CW Fistcheck help page.

 Finally you can check a box to select a small optimization for users of so-called QWERTZ keyboards (this will mostly be users of Windows set to German language).

-On these PC keyboards two keystrokes are needed to produce the frequently needed equal sign: <shift> and <0>.
+On these PC keyboards two keystrokes are needed to produce the frequently needed dash or equal sign: <shift> and <0>.
 Therefore an optimization is provided: if you check the "= key optim" checkbox, the following relation between keyboard and morse characters is in effect:

 Users of so-called QWERTY keyboards and all other versions should leave this box unchecked.Go to top.

 Now let's look at the left hand panels.
 Here you have control over the Morse Input Parameters.